javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 let accessAllowed = (age > 18) ? true : false;
 ```

 Technically, we can omit the parentheses around `age > 18`.
-The question mark operator has a low precedence, so it executes after the comparison `>`.
+The conditional  operator has a low precedence, so it executes after the comparison `>`.

 This example will do the same thing as the previous one: